jlevy/the-art-of-command-line/README.md

 - For Markdown, HTML, and all kinds of document conversion, try [`pandoc`](http://pandoc.org/).

-- If you must handle XML, `xmlstarlet` is old but good.
+- If you must handle XML, `xmlstarlet` is old but good. `Xpath` can be used to query xml files.

+- Handling, parsing sgml, html, `onsgmls` can be used.

 - For JSON, use [`jq`](http://stedolan.github.io/jq/).